 Each post can appear in more than one category

-One of the first things you’ll want to do as you’re building out your website is to remove the category ‘Uncategorized’.
-You’ll need to replace it with another default category.
+One of the first things you’ll want to do as you’re building out your website is to edit the name of the category ‘Uncategorized’.
+You’ll need to rename it with a default category of your choosing.
 On this website, I have made the default category ‘WordPress’.

 On the cat website, you could make your default category ‘Health Issues’.
 For your default category try to choose a broad topic that you intend to write a lot of posts about.
 In other words, your ‘niche’.
 Your ‘Cat’ niche is probably not so much about cats in general but how you can help cat owners solve problems with their cats.